dfernandezperez/Docker/README.md

-# bioinformatics-singularity
+# Docker
-Signularity recipies for bioinformatic pipelines
+Singularity (old) and docker recipies for bioinformatic pipelines